Discover the collection

-The artist is considered to be an expressionist although his work emits something surrealistic because of its hideous and fanciful forms.
-In his oeuvre the artist especially incorporates deformed bodies and faces : it seems a reflection on the vulnerability of the human body.
-With this Bacon also wanted to give an impression of the psychic and emotional condition of that person.
-Because of this his works often have a mysterious, dark and nasty atmosphere.
+Francis Bacon is considered to be an expressionist, although his work emits something surrealistic because of its hideous and fanciful forms.
+In his oeuvre, the artist especially incorporates deformed bodies and faces: it seems a reflection on the vulnerability of the human body.
+Bacon also wanted to give an impression of the psychic and emotional condition of his subject.
+This explains why his artworks often carry a mysterious, dark and creepy atmosphere.

 Composition was also an important factor in his work.
-For him the right proportion between form, colour and depth was a great part of his art.
-And there was a focus on emptiness.
+For Bacon, the right proportion between form, colour and depth was a great part of his art.
+Also, there was a focus on emptiness.

-Francis Bacon’swork is, amongst others, to be seen in the Tate Modern in London, the Centre Pompidou in Paris, the Municipal Museum in Amsterdam and in the Dutch Museum of Lithography in Valkenswaard.
+The work of Francis Bacon is, amongst others, to be seen in the Tate Modern in London, the Centre Pompidou in Paris, the Stedelijk Museum in Amsterdam and in the Dutch Museum of Lithography in Valkenswaard.